 This guide is originally written for Bundler v1.12.
 If you are using different version keep in mind that output can differ.

-To check Bundler version simply run bundle -v
+To check Bundler version simply run bundle -v.

-Some of the frameworks have builtin support for Bundler, e.g. when you run rails new app
+Some of the frameworks have builtin support for Bundler, e.g. when you run rails new app it

 will automatically init Bundler.